zenml-io/zenml-plugins/model_control_plane/README.md

 ]:
     ...
 ```
-In this setup, model versions can also be represented by version numbers or names, providing additional flexibility.
+Need to use a specific model version, not limited to stages?
+No problem.
+You can represent this either by version number or name, ensuring flexibility in your workflow.

-### Artifact Exchange Between Pipelines Using Model Context
+### Artifacts Exchange Between Pipelines: Seamless Integration

-Within the predictions pipeline, artifacts linked in the training stage are passed on.
-This is accomplished using `ExternalArtifact`.
-Given that the model name and version are already set at the pipeline level, there's no need to repeat this information.
+In this pipeline, artifacts linked during the training stage are passed on.
+Leveraging `ExternalArtifact`, we effortlessly pass previously linked artifacts without repeating the model name and version setup.

-*Handy Tip*: It's worth noting that artifacts from other models can also be fetched using the `model_name` and `model_version` attributes of `ExternalArtifact`.
+*Handy Tip*: Explore further possibilities by using the `model_name` and `model_version` attributes of `ExternalArtifact` to pull artifacts from other models.

 ```python
 from zenml.artifacts.external_artifact import ExternalArtifact